eivholt/icicle-monitor/Article/README.md

 One of the most labor intensive aspects of building any machine learning model is gathering the training data and to label it.
 For an object detection model this requires taking hundreds or thousands of images of the objects to detect, drawing rectangles around them and choosing the correct label for each class.
 Recently generating pre-labeled images has become feasible and has proven great results.
 This is referred to as synthetic data generation with domain randomization.
 In this project a model will be trained exclusively on synthetic data and we will see how it can detect the real life counterparts.

 ### Domain randomization using NVIDIA Omniverse Replicator
 NVIDIA Omniverse Code is an IDE that allows us to compose 3D scenes and to write simple Python code to capture images.
-Further, the extention Replicator is a toolkit that allows us to label the objects in the images and to simplify common domain randomization tasks, such as scattering objects between images.
+Further, the extension Replicator is a toolkit that allows us to label the objects in the images and to simplify common domain randomization tasks, such as scattering objects between images.
 For an in-depth walkthrough on getting started with Omniverse and Replicator [see this article](https://docs.edgeimpulse.com/experts/featured-machine-learning-projects/surgery-inventory-synthetic-data).

 ### Making a scene
 It's possible to create an empty scene in Omniverse and add content programmatically.
 However, composing initial objects by hand serves as a practical starting point.
 In this project a royalty free 3D model of a house was used as a basis.